ThemezerNX/Layouts/README.md

 ![Deploy](https://github.com/ThemezerNX/Layouts/workflows/Deploy/badge.svg)

 This repository holds all layouts with pieces available on the website.
 Pieces are small json files with patches for the original layout.
-This way the visitor can modify the layout using the available pieces to their taste.
-The Themezer website downloads the layout and saves the layout uuid and pieces uuids as a string in the ID field in the layout.json.
+This way the visitor can modify the layout to their taste.
+The Themezer website downloads the layout and saves the layout id and pieces uuids as a string in the ID field in the layout.json.
 For Themezer this ID string has the following structure:

 ```
-<service>:[layout uuid]|[pieces uuids separated by ',']
+<service>:[layout id]|[pieces uuids separated by ',']
 ```

 An example: